ALBA : Reinforcement Learning for Video Object Segmentation: Method

 \paragraph{Ground Truth Generation.} In order to pre-train our network with supervised learning, we need ground truth labels for selection and assignment/grouping of the initial mask proposals.
 While the segmentation datasets provide ground truth assignments at the pixel level, this only helps us partially.
 For supervised learning at the proposal level, we need the optimal assignment given a set of mask proposals.
 Since this optimal assignment is costly to find, we use an approximation based on defining a greedy oracle with respect to the ground truth.
 We generate the selection network ground truth of whether objects are moving or not by iterating over the proposed masks and selecting those that overlap with any object instance in the ground truth more than 0.2.
 We generate the ground truth for assignments by iterating over the selected masks and matching those that improve the current IoU of any the object instance.
 Note that this is not a perfect solution as different mask ordering (by confidence in our case) may lead to different solutions, and no ordering may be a global optima.
 We report the performance of this greedy oracle in the experiments.
 But note that this only applies to our supervised stage, our RL stage can potentially improve on this.

-\paragraph{Supervised Pre-Training.} Given the generated `ground-truth', we train the selection net and assignment net by supervised learning with logloss and cross-entropy respectively.
+\paragraph{Supervised Pre-Training.} Given the generated ``ground-truth", we train the selection net and assignment net by supervised learning with log-loss and cross-entropy respectively.
 After training, our selection network has 90\% accuracy (DAVIS 2017) on selecting true moving objects for subsequent consideration by the assignment network.
+We use a fixed 20 epoch pre-training.

 \paragraph{Training with Reinforcement Learning.} RL algorithms are formalized by defining their state space, action space, transition function and reward.
 From this perspective, our state space consists of the set inputs to the assignment network including common (image, flow, etc) and specific to the current proposal (current mask, appearance, etc).
 Our action space is the set of possible grouping assignments for the current proposal.
 The transition function updates the state to provide the next proposal (within frame boundaries), and also next frame (across frame boundaries).
 It also updates the `grouping so far' $M_{<i,t}$ channel of the state with the results of the previous grouping action.
 Finally, we need to define the reward.
 The reward $R^v$ for video $v$ is the discounted sum of rewards per frame $R^v=\sum_t \gamma^t r^v_t$, where $r^v_t=\text{overlap}(M_t,GT_t)$, and $\gamma=0.99$.
 Overlap is quantified by $J\&F$-mean metric.
 We then use vanilla policy gradient \cite{williams1992reinforce} training to optimize for the expected reward across all videos.